jake-87/blog/content/blog/Dependent-series-part-0.md

 Now we're cool!
 Everything works as expected, and it takes much less work (and is much more predictable!).

-### Presenting: Debrujin levels!
+### Presenting: De Bruijn levels!

-Debrujin levels work similar to debrujin indexes, in that we use numbers to refer to binders.
-However, in Debrujin levels, the lowest number refers to the *least* recently bound item.
+De Bruijn levels work similar to De Bruijn indexes, in that we use numbers to refer to binders.
+However, in De Bruijn levels, the lowest number refers to the *least* recently bound item.

 Recall that:
 ```